 Bad grades are no big deal.
 He doesn’t need to study or make an effort to be successful.
 He is probably going to live at home forever anyways.
 If you choose to allow laziness, you will have a lazy child.
 Pretty simple.

-What to do: Make sure your kids learn how to clean up, return things in good condition, and work hard.
+What to do: If you want to know how to be the best parent ever, then make sure your kids learn how to clean up, return things in good condition, and work hard.
 Teach delayed gratification.
-This will make you the best parent ever.

 4. Don’t give consequences for bad choices